Sparta Municipal Airport

 Contact the Airport Manager by the email below, or phone 616-887-5744.

 Fax: (616) 887-1114

-The airport is pleased to announce that it has added a courtesy car for use by pilots visiting the Paul C. Miller Sparta Municipal Airport.
-This car is available by contacting the Airport Manager and setting up a reservation.
-There is no fee for use of the car, for more information please see the policy and use form below.
+The airport is pleased to announce that it has three courtesy cars available for use by pilots visiting the Paul C. Miller Sparta Municipal Airport.
+This cars are available by contacting the Airport Manager and setting up a reservation.
+There is no fee for use of the cars, for more information please see the policy and use form below.

 Sparta 140 Club